How to Find a Stud in the Ceiling (With & Without a Stud Finder)

 We recommend most people use a stud finder, especially if you are installing something heavy because you want to find the joist’s center for the highest strength.
 It’s a little more expensive than a tape measure but is much more accurate than the manual methods described here.

-We hope you have enjoyed reading over our look into finding your ceiling joists and determining how far apart they are and what direction they run.
+We hope you have enjoyed reading over our look into finding your ceiling joists and determining how far apart they are.
 Using the steps presented here, you should have no trouble getting your light fixtures and other items installed.
 If we have helped answer your questions, please share this guide to finding a stud in the ceiling on Facebook and Twitter.

 Featured Image Credit: photosthai, Shutterstock